Where Everything Fights Everything

 The scooter disrupts urban planning; the panda influences diplomatic relations between nuclear powers.
 Scale matters.

-Global recognition panda Wins
+Global recognition Panda Wins

 Electric Scooter